 Directional tires: The tread pattern on many high performance tires are designed for optimum traction in one direction only.
 Directional tires have arrows on the sidewall showing the way the are supposed to rotate all the time.
-These tires should only be rotated front to rear, never side-to-side or crosswise.
+These tires should only be rotated front to rear, never side-to-side or crosswise, and then only if the front and rear tires are the same size.

-Different tires sizes front and rear: Due to the difference in diameter, such tires can only be rotated right to left (side-to-side) not front to rear or crosswise.
+If your vehicle has STAGGERED tire sizes (Different tires sizes front and rear): Due to the difference in diameter, such tires can only be rotated right to left (side-to-side) not front to rear or crosswise.
 And if the tires are also high performance directional tires of different diameters, you cannot rotate them at all!

-If the spare is included in the rotation, use this scheme: Mount the spare tire on the left front (drivers's side) hub.
+If your vehicle has a fullsize spare tire (which few do anymore), you can include the spare tire in the rotation.
+Use this scheme: Mount the spare tire on the left front (drivers's side) hub.
 Put the right rear (passenger's side) tire in the trunk.
 The right front tire moves to the rear (same side), and the left rear tires crosses over to the right front.

 5. Finger tighten all the lug nuts, then lower the vehicle to the ground and finish tightening all the lug nuts with a torque wrench.
 Tighten the lug nuts in a star pattern to the recommended specifications (Look up the lug nut torque specs for your vehicle!).
 Typical lug nut torque specs are around 80 to 90 ft. lbs. for most small to medium sized passenger cars with 4 and 5 lug wheels, 100 ft.lbs. for large cars, 110 to 150 ft. lbs for fullsize pickup trucks and SUVs with 6 to 8 lug wheels).

 6. Replace the hubcaps, and put the jack and lug wrench back in the trunk or storage compartment.